scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 in the tabular data format of the csv file.
 For example, the metadata file for a frame classification dataset contains the duration of the timebin in every spectrogram.
+Finally, we note two other files in a dataset as shown above.
-Finally, we note the configuration file used to generate the dataset, copied into the dataset as another form of metadata, and finally the log file that captures any other data about choices made during dataset preparation, e.g., what files were omitted because they contained labels that were not specified in the labelset option of the configuration file.
+The first is the configuration file used to generate it, copied into the dataset as another form of metadata.
+The second is a log file that captures any other data about choices made during dataset preparation, e.g., what files were omitted because they contained labels that were not specified in the labelset option of the configuration file.

-**Dataset csv file format.** Next we outlinethe format of the csv file that represents a dataset.
+**Dataset csv file format.** Next we outline the format of the csv file that represents a dataset.
 This csv (and the dataframe loaded from it) has four essential columns:
 ``'audio_path'``, ``'spect_path'``, ``'annot_path'``, and ``'split'``.
 These columns serve as provenance for the prepared dataset.